 Setting up the Vantage Vue

-The Vantage Vue isn’t plug and play, although we don’t want to scare you off.
-It’s minor assembly, just a bit more than most weather stations we’ve seen and tested.
-Davis makes it easy with clear and simple directions, so 30-45 minutes is a good estimate on setup time.
+The Vantage Vue isn’t plug-and-play, although we don’t want to scare you off.
+It’s a minor assembly, just a bit more than most weather stations we’ve seen and tested.
+Davis makes it easy with clear and simple directions, so 30-45 minutes is a reasonable estimate of setup time.

 Up-to-the-minute backyard weather

 It’s a Davis, so accuracy is expected.
-And over the past five years, as long as we’ve kept the station well-maintained, that’s what we’ve gotten.
-We have a few personal weather stations and an official NOAA observing station nearby to compare our weather data.
+And over the past seven-plus years, as long as we’ve kept the station well-maintained, that’s what we’ve gotten.
+To compare our weather data, we have a few personal weather stations and an official NOAA observing station nearby.

 More often than not, our readings match up well with these stations.
-I’ve never had to recalibrate any of the sensors, so there’s no “drift.”
+I’ve never had to recalibrate any sensors, so there’s no “drift.”
 It also has one of the fastest update intervals of any station on the market, with some readings updating every two seconds.
+If you’re on the same network as your Davis weather station, you can watch the data roll live on the app — at the same speed it’s delivered to the console.

 So what makes the Vantage Vue so accurate?
 Davis protects the thermometer/humidity sensor in the outdoor sensor suite with louvered radiation shielding, which is the recommended way to shelter your sensor in direct sunlight.
 In our experience, this seemed to work quite well, with only minor issues during the mid-summer with heat building.